ericotjo001/explainable_ai/fcalc/README.md

+Pre-trained models: <b>this project will no longer be updated</b>, link to pre-trained model has been removed.

 This package contains the code to generate the results in [Generalization on the Enhancement of Layerwise Relevance Interpretability of Deep Neural Network](https://arxiv.org/abs/2009.02516).

 For instructions to execute the code, see or run python main.py.
 The commands will be printed.